WildernessLabs/docfx/guides/Getting_Started/Create_App/index.md

 ![VS2017 Installer](./vs2017_install.png)

 ### macOS
-Install the lastest version of Visual Studio for Mac.
+Install the latest version of Visual Studio for Mac.

 ## Create a new project
 ### Windows